This EITI Report covers Mozambique's extractive sector in 2017 and 2018. It was published in February 2020.

-Expansion of the extractive sector has driven economic growth in recent years, however it is being hit hard by the fall in gas and coal prices.
+Expansion of the extractive sector has driven economic growth in recent years.
 In addition to natural gas and coal, Mozambique has world-class reserves of base metals and gemstones.
 Petroleum companies and the government are negotiating building an LNG plant in northern Mozambique.
 In the mining sector, there has been a downturn in the past couple of years.
 The distribution of benefits from the sector and ensuring that the state’s participation in the sector is managed in a transparent and accountable manner are amongst the debates to which the EITI can contribute.
 Mozambique's latest EITI report covers Mozambique's extractive sector in 2017 and 2018.
 It was published in February 2020

 Mozambique’s 2013-14 EITI Report requested beneficial ownership from reporting companies, and most companies provided information about legal ownership.
 Many of the companies in the oil and gas sector are publicly listed.
 A key challenge will be to cover the mining sector, including details on companies with exploration licenses, small scale mining license holders and companies that bid for licenses.